josh-clsn/gems/README.md

 ## Important Notes

-*   **Costs:** Uploading data and creating archives costs AttoTokens.
+*   **Costs:** Uploading data and creating archives costs AttoTokens and ETH.
 Ensure your wallet has funds.
 *   **Private Key Security:** Protect your `.env` file.
 Losing your private key means losing access to your wallet and potentially control over mutable data like Registers (though we aren't using them directly for archiving currently).
 *   **Large Files:** Uploading very large files can take time and may be more prone to intermittent network issues.
 The retry mechanism helps mitigate this.
 *   **Archiving:**